jofas/struct_field_names_as_array/README.md

 the struct.
 The `FIELD_NAMES_AS_ARRAY` is the array containing the field names of the struct.
-The visibility of the `FIELD_NAMES_AS_ARRAY` is the same as the corresponding struct.

 **Note:** the macro can only be derived by named structs.